patrickpr/trapdirector/docs/20-receiver-logic.md

 - done : rule was found , whether or not it matches or action has been made
 - unknown : no sourceIP/OID rule was found
 - error : ....
-- wating : trap was received but rules where not searched (for future use)
+- waiting : trap was received but rules where not searched (for future use)